The BSNL Story: Growth, Downfall & Revival

 The central government, in the past three years, has taken proactive steps to rescue the debt-ridden PSU from closing its doors permanently.
 Devusinh Chauhan, Minister of State for Communication said that in October 2019, the Centre had approved a revival plan that included a reduction in employee costs through a Voluntary Retirement Scheme (VRS), debt restructuring by the raising of sovereign guarantee bonds, administrative allotment of spectrum for 4G services through capital infusion, monetization of core and non-core assets and in-principle approval of the merger of BSNL and MTNL.
 He said, “As a result of these, BSNL and MTNL have become EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation) positive since the financial year 2020-2021.”
 The merger of BSNL and MTNL, however, has been delayed due to the former’s high debt.

-By July 2022, the Centre approved a second revival package for BSNL of INR 1.64 lakh crore aiming to upgrade the PSU’s services, allocating spectrum, de-stressing its balance sheets, and augmenting its fibre network by merging BBNL with BSNL.
+By July 2022, the Centre approved a second revival package for BSNL of INR 1.64 lakh crore aiming to upgrade the PSU’s services, allocating spectrum, de-stressing its balance sheets, and augmenting its fiber network by merging BBNL with BSNL.

 “The first two packages brought BSNL out of a very difficult situation to a stable one.
 Now, BSNL should become a player that is able to bring connectivity to places where other commercial companies will not be able to go,” said Telecom Minister Ashwini Vaishnaw.